aloysbaillet/teradici-nvidia-docker/README.md

-# teradici-nvidia-docker
+# Teradici Docker
-Teradici + PulseSecure client on linux with optional nvidia-docker on nvidia GPUs.
+Teradici + PulseSecure client on linux with optional nvidia-docker on nvidia GPUs and optional PulseSecure VPN.
 Adapted from http://www.teradici.com/web-help/pcoip_client/linux/3.8.1/reference/creating_a_docker_container/

 ## Getting Started
 Install `docker` on your linux box.
 If you have a NVidia card please follow all the instructions there to install NVidia Docker: https://github.com/NVIDIA/nvidia-docker